ibexa/documentation-developer/docs/guide/content_rendering/embed_and_list_content/list_content.md

 A [Content query Field](../../../api/field_types_reference/contentqueryfield.md) is a Field that defines a query.
 The following example shows how to use a Content query Field to render a Blog with its Blog Post children.

-Create a Blog Content Type that contains a Content query Field with the identifier `query`.
+First, create a Blog Content Type that contains a Content query Field with the identifier `query`.

 In the Field definition, select "Children" as the Query type.
 Provide the `content` parameter that the Query type requires: